Not saving Odin probably wasn't the greatest idea...

 - In the second game the Pro-Registration side is using Mind Control to control villains and force them to hunt heroes for them.
 During one of the missions you can find a audio clip of Reed Richards casually explaining the device to what's presumably a room full of young scientists, while the

 victims villains, who actually volunteered to join their side (albeit presumably for selfish reasons), fruitlessly scream in terror while they're forcibly injected with mind suppressing nanites and their minds are subjugated in the background.
 It's somewhat more terrifying than it sounds.
 Later, the playable villain characters talk hatefully about how it felt to lose their minds and individuality to the Fold and agree to join, no-strings attached, if only to make sure that that sort of thing can never happen to them again.
 It takes a lot to make Reed Richards the most terrifying character in a game that includes characters like Venom and the Green Goblin, who you instead feel sorry for, but there you go.

-- Venom's breathing slowing as he's sedated.
+- Venom's breathing slowing as he's sedated, from that same recording.
 And 10 seconds later when an unidentified female villain is brought in to be injected, all the while screaming for the S.H.I.E.L.D. personnel: "No!
 Get away from me!
 No!"